Glenn Anderson: Background

-Growing up, Anderson played hockey with his childhood friends, the Berry boys, Andy Hill and Mike Fox, (who became an award winning actor).
-Anderson's hockey idol was his favourite player, Russian Alexander Yakushev, whom he had watched play during the 1972 Summit Series.
+Growing up, Glenn played hockey with childhood friends, Andy Hill, the Berry boys, and Michael J. Fox, (who became an award-winning actor).
+Anderson's hockey idol was his favourite player, Alexander Yakushev of the Soviet team, whom he had watched during the 1972 Summit Series.
 Glenn eventually produced the one hour acclaimed documentary "To Russia With Love", released in September 2012, about the way Russia changed the Canadian ice hockey game.

 Playing career

 Early career

 Anderson began his junior hockey career with the Bellingham Blazers of the British Columbia Junior Hockey League (BCJHL) during the 1977–78 season.
-In 64 games, Anderson recorded 62 goals, 69 assists, and 131 points, the third most goals and eighth most points in the league.
+In 64 games, Anderson recorded 62 goals, 69 assists, and 131 points, the third-most goals and eighth-most points in the league.
 To top off his lone season in the BCJHL, he was named to the league's Second All-Star Team.

-In 1978–79, Anderson was recruited to play for the hockey team of the University of Denver in the National Collegiate Athletic Association (NCAA) by Marshall Johnston, the University team's head coach.
-Anderson played in 41 games, and led the team in points with 55.
+In 1978–79, Anderson was recruited to play for the hockey team of the University of Denver in the National Collegiate Athletic Association (NCAA) by Marshall Johnston, the university team's head coach.
+Anderson played in 41 games and led the team in points with 55.

-In the 1979 NHL Entry Draft Anderson was drafted 69th overall by the Edmonton Oilers of the National Hockey League (NHL).
+In the 1979 NHL Entry Draft, Anderson was drafted 69th overall by the Edmonton Oilers of the National Hockey League (NHL).
 He opted to play for Team Canada during the 1980 Winter Olympics in Lake Placid.
 Father David Bauer, in charge of the national team program, accepted Anderson.
 Father Bauer's influence on Anderson was significant as he would cite him as a major reason for his later success.
 The team toured the world playing different opponents in preparation for the Olympics.
 The practice Anderson received during this time helped "greatly improve" his skills.
 Anderson scored four points in six games during the tournament.